Human Growth Hormone (HGH) for “Dummies”

 As one cocky news reporter put it, “Unless you’re sleeping under a rock, you’ve probably heard about Human Growth Hormone.”
 We see HGH mentioned on TV news or have read about it in all the leading newspapers and magazines, or on the Internet.

-Athletes and famous Hollywood actors are using HGH for everything from sports enhancement, anti-aging purposes, skin, brain, muscle, joint, and organ regeneration, to turning back the clock, or for only to look and feel younger inside and out.
+Athletes and famous Hollywood actors are using HGH for everything from sports enhancement, anti-aging purposes, skin, brain, muscle, joint, and organ regeneration, to turn back the clock, or for only to look and feel younger inside and out.

 Internationally recognized Rocky and Rambo star, Sylvester Stallone, was busted in Australia with HGH and allegedly “misplaced” his doctor’s prescription.